Stroke RehabilitationSkip to the navigation

 - Make sure that you do not ignore your own health while you are caring for your loved one.
 Do not try to do everything yourself.
 Keep up with your own doctor visits and make sure to take your own medicines regularly.
 Ask other family members to help.
 Find out if you qualify for adult day care or for home health care visits to help with rehab.

 - Locate a support group to attend.
 You can find them through local chapters of the American Stroke Association (a division of the American Heart Association) or the National Stroke Association.
 Also, check with the rehab team for ideas and help.
-They may be able to offer advice about insurance coverage as well.

 - Schedule time for yourself.
 Get out of the house and do things that you enjoy, run errands, or go shopping.